-WHEREAS, on November 25, 2022, a public notice of the December 5, 2022 public hearing before the City Council to consider the amendment was published in the Argus-Courier; and,
+WHEREAS, on November 25, 2022, a public notice of the December 5, 2022, public hearing before the City Council to consider the amendment was published in the Argus-Courier; and

-WHEREAS, on December 5, 2022, the City Council of the City of Petaluma held a duly noticed public hearing to consider the amendment; and
+WHEREAS, on December 5, 2022, the City Council of the City of Petaluma held a duly noticed public hearing to consider the amendment.

-NOW THEREFORE BE IT RESOLVED by the City Council as follows:
+NOW THEREFORE BE IT ORDAINED by the City Council of the City of Petaluma, as follows:

-- 5. The above recitals are hereby declared to be true and correct and are incorporated into this Ordinance as findings of the City Council. - 6.
-In accordance with Sections 25.010 and 25.070 of the City's Implementing Zoning Ordinance, finds that the proposed amendment to the Implementing Zoning Ordinance Section 11.040 and associated references in Section 11.030 and Section 11.065 is in general conformity with the Petaluma General Plan 2025 in that the amendment implements the policies of the Petaluma General Plan, as described in City Council staff report dated December 5, 2022. - 7.
-In accordance with Section 25.070 of the IZO, the proposed amendment is consistent with the public necessity, convenience and welfare in that it will reduce vehicle-related air pollution and provides an alternative to on-site parking for visitors, which supports policies of the General Plan. - 8.
+Section 1.
+The above recitals are hereby declared to be true and correct and are incorporated into this Ordinance as findings of the City Council..

+Section 2.
+In accordance with Sections 25.010 and 25.070 of the City's Implementing Zoning Ordinance, finds that the proposed amendment to the Implementing Zoning Ordinance Section 11.040 and associated references in Section 11.030 and Section 11.065, Exhibit A attached hereto, is in general conformity with the Petaluma General Plan 2025 in that the amendment implements the policies of the Petaluma General Plan, as described in City Council staff report dated December 5, 2022.

+Section 3.
+In accordance with Section 25.070 of the IZO, the proposed amendment is consistent with the public necessity, convenience and welfare in that it will reduce vehicle-related air pollution and provides an alternative to on-site parking for visitors, which supports policies of the General Plan..

+Section 4.
 Finds that the proposed Zoning Text Amendment is exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15061(b)(3), which states that CEQA applies only to projects which have the potential for causing a significant effect on the environment.
 The proposed amendment only modifies the parking requirements for allowable land use and CEQA does not consider parking an environmental impact.
-Therefore, it can be seen with certainty the proposed amendment would not cause a direct or indirect significant effect on the environment. - 9.
-Except as amended herein, the City of Petaluma Implementing Zoning Ordinance, Ordinance No. 2300 N.C.S. remains unchanged and in full force and effect. - 10.
+Therefore, it can be seen with certainty the proposed amendment would not cause a direct or indirect significant effect on the environment.
+Additionally, the Zoning Text Amendment is also categorically exempt pursuant to CEQA Guidelines Section 15305 (minor alterations to land use limitations).

+Section 5.
+Except as amended herein, the City of Petaluma Implementing Zoning Ordinance, Ordinance No. 2300 N.C.S. remains unchanged and in full force and effect.

+Section 6.
 Severability.
 If any section, subsection, sentence, clause, phrase or word of this ordinance is for any reason held to be unconstitutional, unlawful or otherwise invalid by a court of competent jurisdiction or preempted by state legislation, such decision or legislation shall not affect the validity of the remaining portions of this ordinance.
 The City Council of the City of Petaluma hereby declares that it would have passed and adopted this ordinance and each and all provisions thereof irrespective of the fact that any one or more of said provisions be declared unconstitutional, unlawful, or otherwise invalid.

-- 11. Effective Date.
-This ordinance shall become effective thirty (30) days after the date of its adoption by the Petaluma City Council. - 12.
+Section 7.
+Effective Date.
+This ordinance shall become effective thirty (30) days after the date of its adoption by the Petaluma City Council.

+Section 8.
 Posting/Publishing of Notice.
 The City Clerk is hereby directed to publish or post this ordinance or a synopsis for the period and in a manner provided by the City Charter and other applicable law.